Somerset House

 Somerset House is a large neoclassical building complex situated on the south side of the Strand in central London, overlooking the River Thames, just east of Waterloo Bridge.
-The Georgian era quadrangle is built on the site of a Tudor palace ("Old Somerset House") originally belonging to the Duke of Somerset.
+The Georgian era quadrangle is built on the site of a Tudor palace ("Old Somerset House") originally belonging to Edward Seymour, 1st Duke of Somerset.
 The present Somerset House was designed by Sir William Chambers, begun in 1776, and was further extended with Victorian era outer wings to the east and west in 1831 and 1856 respectively.
 The site of Somerset House stood directly on the River Thames until the Victoria Embankment was built in the late 1860s.

 The great Georgian era structure was built to be a grand public building housing various government and public-benefit society offices.
-Its present tenants are a mixture of various organisations, generally centred around the arts and education.
+Since the early 21st century, Somerset House has been redeveloped as a cultural centre.
+It is home to a community of arts organisations, creative businesses and artist studios, and hosts a year-round programme of exhibitions, performances, music, film and public events.

 Old Somerset House

 16th century

 In the 16th century, the Strand, the north bank of the Thames between the City of London and the Palace of Westminster, was a favoured site for the mansions of bishops and aristocrats, who could commute from their own landing stages upriver to the court or downriver to the City and beyond.
-In 1539, Edward Seymour, 1st Earl of Hertford (died 1552), obtained a grant of land at "Chester Place, outside Temple Bar, London" from his brother-in-law King Henry VIII.
-When his nephew the young King Edward VI came to the throne in 1547, Seymour became Duke of Somerset and Lord Protector.
+In 1539, Edward Seymour, 1st Earl of Hertford, obtained a grant of land at "Chester Place, outside Temple Bar, London" from his brother-in-law King Henry VIII.
+When his nephew the young Edward VI came to the throne in 1547, Seymour became Duke of Somerset and Lord Protector.
 In about 1549 he pulled down an old Inn of Chancery and other houses that stood on the site, and began to build himself a palatial residence, making liberal use of other nearby buildings, including some of the chantry chapels and cloisters at St Paul's Cathedral, which were demolished partly at his behest as part of the ongoing dissolution of the monasteries.
 It was a two-storey house built around a quadrangle, with a gateway rising to three storeys, and was one of the earliest examples of Renaissance architecture in England.
 It is not known who designed the building.

 Before it was finished, however, the Duke of Somerset was overthrown, attainted by Parliament and in 1552 was executed on Tower Hill.
 Somerset Place, as the building was referred to, then came into the possession of the Crown.
-The duke's royal nephew's half-sister, the future Queen Elizabeth I, lived there during the reign of her half-sister Queen Mary I (1553–58).
+The duke's royal nephew's half-sister, the future Elizabeth I, lived there during the reign of her half-sister Mary I (1553–58).
 The process of completion and improvement was slow and costly.
 As late as 1598 John Stow refers to it as "yet unfinished".